barbarer/py4e-int/_sources/tuples/comparingtuples.rst

    single: Sort
    single: Undecorate

-The comparison operators work with tuples and other sequences.
+The comparison operators can be used with tuples and other sequences.
 Python starts by comparing the first element from each sequence.
-If they are equal, it goes on to the next element, and so on, until it finds elements that differ.
-Subsequent elements are not considered (even if they are really big).
+If they are equal, it compares the next element of each, and so on, until it finds elements that differ.
+Subsequent elements are not considered (even if they're really big).

 .. code-block:: python